 Tobacco and Nicotine

-As another legal substance, tobacco (along with nicotine, such as that used in vapes) has a very high consumption rate.
+As another legal substance, tobacco (along with nicotine, such as that used in vapes) has a very high consumption rate that can lead to substance use disorder.
 An estimated 57,277,000 people in the US regularly use tobacco or nicotine.
 Nicotine is highly addictive, and, unlike alcohol, users can quickly find themselves crossing the line from casual users to chronic abusers.

 Tobacco and nicotine can be taken in several ways, including smoking (cigarettes, cigars, pipes, kreteks, bidis, and hookahs), chewing (snuff, dip, chewing tobacco, and snus), and sniffing (a fine powder is used for this route).